elvis-epx/IoT/mpy/README.md

 ## Anatomy of the common modules

-The following files are present in basically every profile:
+The following files are included in in basically every profile's manifest:

 - lib/epx: base modules
 - lib/epx/loop.py: implements basic elements like the event loop, state machine, and other bits and pieces.